Understanding Android Management with Intune | Android Enterprise

 • Consistent manageability is irrespective of OEM.

-• Managed Google Play store to help deploy LOB apps without the need to enable Unknown Sources.
+• Managed Google Play store to help deploy LOB apps without enabling Unknown Sources.

 • Ability to wipe only corporate data leaving personal data intact for Work Profile devices.